 Are you now unable to work as a result of illness or incapacity?

 Have your pension rights been affected?

 Finally, the above factors are all important when considering the amount of any award you may be entitled to in an action against your employer for unfair dismissal but your conduct, as an employee will also be taken into account, including any acts or omissions which led to the dismissal.
 Your subsequent conduct post dismissal will also be taken into account, such as the effort made to find further employment and therefore mitigating your financial loss.

 This article is for information purposes only and does not constitute specific legal advice, which should be obtained at all times.
-For more information, contact Eamon Concannon of Concannon Solicitors on 091-744 567 (after office hours on 086- 3297221) or e-mail firstname.lastname@example.org.
+For more information, contact Eamon Concannon of Concannon Solicitors on 091-744 567 (after office hours on 086- 3297221) or e-mail firstname.lastname@example.org with any queries.